Introduction

 How often they’ll drink will depend on a variety of factors.
 Younger hedgehogs drink considerably more than older animals do, and it’s not unusual for a juvenile hedgehog to down 4 tablespoons or more of water in a 24-hour period.

 Animals can get a large amount of moisture from the food that they eat as well, so if you’ve recently given your hedgehog water-filled fruits or vegetables, they may drink less that day.
-Conversely, a pet who’s been given nothing but dry kibble will likely want to drink more than normal.
+Conversely, a pet that’s been given nothing but dry kibble will likely want to drink more than normal.

 The amount that a hedgehog will drink on a daily basis will vary from animal to animal, but you should try to get a rough idea of how much your pet drinks every day.
 This will allow you to know if your hedgehog is drinking more or less than normal.
 Either situation could be a sign that something is wrong with your pet, and you should discuss the problem with your vet.